 - Groups are charged $1,000 for each additional 1,250 hours of COMSOL shared research license usage within a year, beginning on March 1.

-- U-M shortcodes are used to pay for the program, and must include a College of Engineering department ID.
+- U-M shortcodes are used to pay for the program, and must include a Michigan Engineering department ID.

 - The above rate may be adjusted annually based on usage logs that are reviewed for accumulated consumption of each research group enrolled in the program.

 The pool of licenses currently includes a limited number of copies of COMSOL Multiphysics, and a smaller number of each of the following add-on modules:

 - LiveLink for MATLAB

 - LiveLink for SOLIDWORKS